-Staff are trained on the delivery of RSHE as part of their induction and it is included in our continuing professional development calendar.
+Staff who deliver RSHE are trained on the delivery as part of their continuing professional development calendar and working in collaboration with Coombeshead.

-The headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSHE.
+Staff will also invite visitors from outside the college, such as college nurses or sexual health professionals, to provide support and training to staff teaching RSHE.